Maxime-Leger/EChessL/README.md

 </p>
 --->

-`EChessL` is a collaborative project on creating a chess game to play with your friend, or against an AI in case your don't have one at hand !
+`EChessL` is a collaborative project about building up a chess game to play with your friend, or against an AI in case your don't have one at hand !

 # 🚀 Demo